 A good coach doesn’t spend a time-out reminding players of everything they need to perform well.
-Instead, good coaches focus on the one or two points that their players need to focus on.
+Instead, good coaches focus on the one or two points that their players need to focus on in order to achieve success.
 Equipped with the right coaching, a player can return to the field and be intentional about the pivots that will help win the game at hand.
 Coaches know that all the other knowledge and skills their players accumulated are still there—it’s knowing when to call forth the right skill and the right time that separates bad coaches from good.

 Unfortunately, few people’s jobs allow them the space to focus on a narrow set of priorities or to be intentional about which areas of their work to really focus on.
 There is always more to do than can be done – more stakeholders to engage with, more decks to make, more questions you must answer via email.
 The larger and more matrixed an organization is, the more this is true.